Current as of August 2015 | Download print version (in PDF)

 In general, no restriction exists on the control of not-for-profit organizations by other organizations or persons.
 It is possible that a Hungarian NPO may be controlled by a for-profit entity or by an American grantor charity (which requires that the charity specifically so provide in the affidavit).

-Hungary generally taxes an organization's "entrepreneurial activities," defined as "economic activities aimed at or resulting in the acquisition of income or property" [Act LXXXI/1996 §1 (1)].
+Hungary generally taxes an organization's "entrepreneurial activities," which the law defines as "economic activities aimed at or resulting in the acquisition of income or property" (Act LXXXI/1996 Section 1(1)).

-All income related to the public benefit or mission-related activities of associations and foundations are deemed non-entrepreneurial and therefore exempt from corporate tax.
-This exemption includes any support, allowance or membership fee received in connection with such activity.
+As discussed above, all income related to the public benefit or mission-related activities of associations, foundations, public foundations, and public chambers are deemed non-entrepreneurial and therefore exempt from corporate tax.
+This exemption includes any support, allowance, or membership fee received in connection with such activity.
 The consideration of or revenues from the sale of intangible assets, tangible assets or inventories serving solely the public benefit or mission-related activities shall also not be taxed.
-Only income from unrelated economic activities is subject to taxation as entrepreneurial [Act LXXXI/1996 Schedule No. 6].
+Only income from unrelated economic activities is subject to taxation as entrepreneurial (Act LXXXI/1996 Schedule No. 6).

 Tax deductions and credits